THREE STAGES OF ADVANCING

 * Important Note on Video Clips:

-Many of the video clips displayed were taken at shinsa where Black Belts and Black Belt candidates tested for higher rank.
-Each candidate goes through dozens of katas, at least 89 two-man ippon defenses, kobudo (Okinawan weaponry), several rounds of kumite (single and two-on-one sparring), and tameshiwari (wood breaking).
-Some kata clips may show hesitations, bobbles, even a bad move or two, all of which were addressed at kaisetsu.
+Many of the video clips displayed were taken at shinsa where Dan ranks and Ikkyus tested for higher rank.
+Each candidate goes through dozens of katas, at least 89 two-man ippon defenses, kobudo (Okinawan weaponry), several rounds of kumite (single and multiple-opponent sparring), and tameshiwari (wood breaking).
+Far from ideal, some kata clips may show hesitations, bobbles, even a bad move or two, all of which were addressed at kaisetsu.

 Underbelt (Kyu) Ranks: